scrabbletank/farhome-rules/book-docs/rules-book.md

 >
 > **Feral Form.** Their normal unarmed attacks are replaced with deadly claws and fangs.
 Attacking with their claws takes 5 AP and deals 1 wound in slashing damage and 2 wound dice in death damage.
 Attacking with their fangs takes 7 AP and deals 1 wound in piercing damage and 3 wound dice in death damage.
 All attacks are Strength based.
 >
-> **Mordiggians Hunger.** Dealing death damage with their claws or fangs causes this creature to heal 1 wound.
+> **Mordiggian's Hunger.** Dealing death damage with their claws or fangs causes this creature to heal 1 wound.
 Not being able to feed at night reduces this creatures max wounds by 1, regaining all wounds lost this way on their next feeding.

 ```
 ```